OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-05-16-quick-well-it-ended-up-not-really-being-quick.md

 ---
-date: 2023-05-16
 title: "Quick Well It Ended Up Not Really Being Quick"
-tags:
-  - journal
 ---

 A quick update -- I can normally tell if my mood is down by how much dark chocolate I crave.
 I haven't overdone it, but I had 3 pieces today.
 This is compared to other days where I won't have any OR some days were I'll eat a whole bark.
 It feels good to admit that, recognize it, and stop before just totally engorging myself like I normally would.

 I'm a little down today... dating apps and flakes are hurting my ego.
 GOOD.
 Although irritating, painful, hurtful, etc. this is good.
 I need to feel the struggle a little when I am seeking this validation.
 I am seeking the validation because I am not wholly/mostly healed on the inside.
 THAT'S OKAY.
 I want to be incredibly negative today, and although I feel it, I won't let negativity be the only thing that I feel.

 Instead of a normal "WINS" section, I'll do a positive section to remind myself what I can be positive and grateful for.
 This life and struggle are meant to be a challenge.
 I have a wonderful life compared to many more people, and I like to remind myself of that.
 Being a man isn't being a bitch.
 Even on my tough days, I can admit it AND set the vibe for others.